 Who are you?
 My name is James Duffy, and I am a lifelong aviation enthusiast.
 I have built model spacecraft and aircraft for literally as long as I can remember.
-Model rocketry is another lifelong passion of mine, and I have had the privilege to represent the USA at every FAI World Spacemodeling Championships from 2002 through 2016.
-My preferred subjects are the Little Joe test vehicle and the two-stage Bumper WAC variant of the V-2, which accounts for a few of the offerings you can see here on this site.
+Model rocketry is another lifelong passion of mine, and I have had the privilege to represent the USA at every FAI World Spacemodeling Championships from 2002 through 2018.
+My preferred modeling subjects are the Little Joe test vehicle and the two-stage Bumper WAC variant of the V-2, which accounts for a few of the offerings you can see here on this site.

 Where do you find the footage that appears in your DVD packages?
 We source film from a wide range of sources, but most of what you see on each rocket.aero DVD comes from the National Archives, where literally billions of feet of film are preserved.
 The variety of subjects are staggering, covering practically every US aircraft flown prior to 1980.
 The challenge is that nearly all of this remakable footage is still on celluloid film, not in an easily accessible digital format.
 We research the available footage, identify the film elements that we'd like to include on our DVDs, and work with the Archives staff to transfer the footage into a digital format.

 When are you going to do a DVD of the (insert name of your favorite aircraft)?
 We love to hear folks ask this question, as it helps us narrow down our extensive list of potential subjects.
 There are hundreds of aircraft that we'd like to cover, but three primary criteria come into play when deciding what to produce: